carlhumphrey/-00daysweb-site/content/first_post.md

-Title: Title
+Title: Watershed Engineering
 Date: 2019-1-9 11:00
-Category: Category
+Category: Groundwater
-Tags: These, Are, The, Tags
+Tags: Watershed, Groundwater, Hydrology, Ventura, Santa Clara, Groundwater Recharge, Civil Engineering
-Slug: Slug
+Slug: watershed-engineering
-Authors: These are the authors
+Authors: Carl Humphrey
-Summary: This is a Summary!
+Summary: A blog about watershed engineering, groundwater recharge, and forest rehabilitation.

-##Big heading for a big day!
+##Ventura County's Santa Clara River

-This is the first paragraph of our article - huzzah!
+As young teenagers, a friend and I navigated this river from El Rio to Surfer's Point, a beach adjacent to the rivermouth.

-We're writing this in Markdown format so we can use two * symbols to indicate a ** bold ** formatted block of text.
+*We're writing this in Markdown format so we can use two * symbols to indicate a ** bold ** formatted block of text.*

 ###A slighty xmaller header...